kbazany/washington_transect_amplicon/README.md

   * sites are listed in order of west to east.
   * CR4 is the highest elevation site.

+*Soil Data*
-*Soil Data - Standard Analytical Chem*
+Standard Analytical Chemistry Methods

-*Climate and Weather Data from DAYMET*
+*Climate and Weather Data*
+Pulled from DAYMET

-*Tree Phenotype Data from LICOR6000*
+*Tree Phenotype Data*
+Collected with LICOR6000

 Kathryn Bazany
 Oak Ridge National Lab